Made in Italy (2020 film): Plot

 Later, he enters his father's workspace and sees painting after painting of his mother, and of himself.
 When Robert finds him, Jack wants to know why he locked away all his memories and his childhood.
 Robert says he thought it was the fastest way to get him out of pain, and Jack screams at him that he never let him in and never talked to him.
 He begins wrecking the space, and Robert holds him as they collapse onto the floor.
 Later, they talk about her for the first time, sharing memories of her, and Robert begins crying, recounting what happened the day she died.
 He was so wrapped up in painting that he let a young Jack walk to school.
 He blames himself for her death as he kept on painting.
 Jack hugs and comforts him, and tells him about his divorce from Ruth.
+Robert is relieved to hear this news, and reveals that he was expecting it to happen.

-The next day, at the house, the couple who decide to buy the house disrespect it and in response Robert tells them that he will not sell the house to them, which angers Jack.
-Robert admits he cannot give the house up and Jack accuses him of never having any intention to sell, and returns to England.
+The next day, at the house, the couple who decide to buy the house disrespect it and in response Robert tells them that he will not sell them the house, which angers Jack.
+Robert admits he cannot give up the house, and Jack accuses him of never having any intention to sell, and returns to England.

 Robert comes to see Jack, telling him he sold his London home and has enough to buy Jack out of his share of the Tuscany villa.
 He urges him to buy the gallery back.
 Jack asks him why he never came, and Robert says Ruth told him Jack did not want him to, that it was too much pressure.
-Robert is going to live at the Italy home and host painting holidays.
-Jack goes to the gallery, and when Ruth says she will not accept any offer for the gallery, he instead presents her with the signed divorce papers.
+Robert says he will live at the Italy home and host painting holidays.
+Jack goes to the gallery, and when Ruth says she has changed her mind and will not sell the gallery, he instead presents her with the signed divorce papers.

 In Italy, Robert leads a painting class where Kate is a student.
 Jack arrives and tells Robert it was never about the money, and all he wants is his father.
 He then meets with Natalia, who wants to know why he did not say goodbye.
 He tells her that he saw her with Marzio, and she explains as he is the father of her child she has to maintain some relationship with him.
-They make up and decide to start over.
+They decide to start over.
+The film ends with Jack painting a wall with Robert.